Treviglio: Railways

 Treviglio has two railway facilities: the Treviglio railway station, located on the important Milan-Venice railway and serving as a junction for the lines to Bergamo and Cremona, and the Treviglio Ovest railway station, on the Bergamo line.
 Since 13 December 2009, Treviglio station has served as the eastern terminus of lines S5 and S6 of the Milan suburban railway service.

 In the past, the city was also served by the Fornaci-Treviglio-Caravaggio tramway and the Lodi-Treviglio-Bergamo tramway.

-Urban mobility
+Public transport

 The city is served by urban and suburban bus lines operated by SAI, founded in Treviglio in 1920, with eight lines.